-Field Recordings is an ongoing multi media project featuring nearly 30 commissioned works by Tyondai Braxton, Mira Calix, Jace Clayton, Anna Clyne, Dan Deacon, Bryce Dessner, Ben Frost, Florent Ghys, Michael Gordon, Jóhann Jóhannsson, Inhyun Kim, Glenn Kotche, David Lang, Alvin Lucier, Rene Lussier, Christian Marclay, Paula Matthusen, Richard Reed Parry, Steve Reich, Todd Reynolds, Jarosław Śliwiński, Caroline Shaw, Gabriella Smith, Aart Strootman, Anna Thorvaldsdottir, Juan Felipe Waller, Daniel Wohl, Krzysztof Wołek, Julia Wolfe, Artur Zagajewski, Nick Zammuto, and Zhang Shouwang.
+Field Recordings is an ongoing multi media project featuring over 30 commissioned works by Tyondai Braxton, Mira Calix, Jace Clayton, Anna Clyne, Dan Deacon, Bryce Dessner, Ben Frost, Florent Ghys, Michael Gordon, Jóhann Jóhannsson, Inhyun Kim, Glenn Kotche, David Lang, Alvin Lucier, Rene Lussier, Christian Marclay, Paula Matthusen, Nico Muhly, John Oswald, Richard Reed Parry, Steve Reich, Todd Reynolds, Jarosław Śliwiński, Caroline Shaw, Gabriella Smith, Aart Strootman, Anna Thorvaldsdottir, Juan Felipe Waller, Daniel Wohl, Krzysztof Wołek, Julia Wolfe, Artur Zagajewski, Nick Zammuto, and Zhang Shouwang.

 Says David Lang: “Field Recordings is a kind of ghost story.
 We asked composers from different parts of the music world to find a recording of something that already exists – a voice, a sound, a faded scrap of melody – and then write a new piece around it.
 And so they did.”